Creating data mart relationships

 - Fixed Member Name

 - Specify a member name to use for all members in the dimension.
-This replaces the data value exported from the Pillar application.
+This field replaces the data value exported from the Pillar application.

 - Update the changes.
 The data mart relationships are created.